1989 Nobel Prize in Literature: Reactions

 Some scholars questioned the Swedish Academy's choice of Cela over the internationally better known Spanish-language writers Carlos Fuentes and Octavio Paz (awarded the following year).
 Others thought it was a conventional, safe choice of an author with his greatest productivity and impact largely behind him, and that a bolder choice would have been an East German writer or Salman Rushdie.

 Julio Ortega, a professor of Hispanic studies at Brown University, said that Cela symbolized a changing, modernizing Spain.
 "Among the older writers," he said, "Cela represents the searching for a better literature from the Franco years, through the democratic experiments and into European Spain.
 At the same time, he remained very Spanish, keeping the cultural traditions of Spanish art and literature in his writing.
 He didn't follow a European literature, but developed his own style, and so, in his way, symbolized Spain's going through a long process of adjustment."

 In Spain, the Nobel prize to Cela was celebrated.
 Jorge Semprún, Cultural Minister of Spain and himself a writer, said: "It's great news for Spanish literature.
 He is one of our great prose writers."
 Cela himself said: "I offer it to all Spanish literature.
 I think other Spanish and Latin American writers in Spanish could have won it as well as me."

+Nobel lecture

+Camilo José Cela delivered his Nobel lecture entitled Eulogia de la Fabula, Eulogy to the Fable, on 8 December 1989.